bitfocus/companion-module-interspace-mastercuev7/README.md

 **Available variables:**

 - LastCueType : Equals the last cue received by the V7 (forward/back/black)
+- LastCueTime : Shows time time of day the last cue was triggered
 - CueTrigger : Briefly equals the last cue received by the V7 (forward/back/black) before returning to an empty string
 - TechnicianMode : Shows current cue mode (Full or Lamp Only)
+- BlackoutMode : Shows if Blackout mode is active
+- RegisteredHandsets : Array of handset IDs currently registered to the system

 See [HELP.md](./companion/HELP.md) and [LICENSE](./LICENSE)